jwiegley/johnwiegley/drafts/drafts.md

 # Text

+Another cause of motivation: We move forward with alacrity when it stems from love of what we’re aiming toward, rather than anger or dislike for what we want to get beyond.
+The latter makes it real, but the former makes it worthwhile.

+# Text

 One facet of anti-racist work is moving away from group assessments to individual assessments.
 This means speaking about yourself and your own experience rather than the group you’re seen as being a part of; likewise,